taskaz/valitron/README.md

 - rule - a rule applied
 - parameters - parameters for rules
 - message - the message
-- translation - translation string
+- type - type to use for translation

 # Some examples
 Text input with some rules declared for validation: